paulskirk53/Observatory-wiki/Diaries/Fault & Problem log.md

+**Newset entries at top**

+**3-4-2025**
+A lot has happened, in the period since the last entry on 18th March an update below It has been a frustrating time as the night sky has been clear for about three weeks due to high pressure.
+Her's the problems:

+Camera would not work 814C would not connect.
+Discussions with Terry Platt tried install of drivers, no joy.
+Decided to try installing the drivers on the WIN 10 dev m/c and the camera connected and continued to connect when transferred back to the NUC where there had beenn no changes.
+I have no idea what's going on.
+Greg is phasing out the SX cams and using the ZWO aps cmos chips instead.
+Good idea.
+So camera now working :)

 **18-3-2025**
 **Cameras**
 Tuesday - a lovely blue sky day and same at night. h814C Camera connected but a 90 second image of a starry sky was jet black.
 Lodestar would not connect.